Loufe/WindowRescuer/README.md

 A simple PowerShell utility to rescue windows that are stuck off-screen after disconnecting monitors or changing display settings.

-WindowRescuer provides a simple graphical interface to find and move lost windows back to a visible position on your screen.

 ## Features

 - Lists all open windows on your system